Grace-Bijun-Li/VBA-challenge/README.md

 ## Instruction

-In this analysis, please refer to the following *two* files:
+In this analysis, please refer to the following *three* files:

 ## Files to read